 If a company/contractor is not in compliance with the requirements of 10 CFR 707, Section 707.17 (Permissible actions in the event of contractor noncompliance) of the rule would apply.
 This section states the following: Action available to DOE in the event of contactor noncompliance with the provisions of this part or otherwise performing in a manner inconsistent with its approved program include, but are not limited to, suspension or debarment, contract termination, or reduction in fee in accordance with the contract terms.

-Under the new program that is being implemented will security be in the same program as everyone else that holds a clearance or in a seperate program?
-And if security is to be in a seperate program, why?
+Under the new program that is being implemented will security be in the same program as everyone else that holds a clearance or in a separate program?
+And if security is to be in a separate program, why?